 - Limited Magnification: If you try to use batteries, you’ll need a lot of them because this beast consumes them quickly!

 The NexStar series is fantastic, and if you’re searching for the best telescope for seeing planets, consider the 8SE, 6SE, or even the 4SE.
-It’s ideal for amateur astronomers as well as more skilled users who may take use of its computerized design.
+It’s ideal for amateur astronomers as well as more skilled users who may make use of its computerized design.

 Although I like the 8SE, if you’re looking for a telescope for astrophotography, I’d recommend an apochromatic refractor.
 Even if you’re brand new to astrophotography, an APO will produce higher-quality photographs faster than an 8SE (though this is still feasible with an 8SE).

 Astrophotography is not the easiest pastime to start, but an APO refractor makes it a little easier.
-If you begin your adventure with a reflector or a cassegrain, you will simply make things more difficult for yourself.
+If you begin your adventure with a reflector or a Cassegrain, you will simply make things more difficult for yourself.
 With a telescope like this one, you’ll find it quite easy to become used to aligning your scope and mount.

 But what is it about this model that makes it stand out?
 The Skywatcher ProED, on the other hand, has an 80mm aperture and an f/7.5 focal length (600mm), allowing you to capture extremely crisp photographs while virtually removing all chromatic abberation.
 This model is designed to last.